 It's going to become especially convenient to pocket the 4.7-inch iPhone 6 and even bigger 5.5-inch iPhone 6 Plus in your jeans, or to always stow the thin, but still 9.7-inch iPad Air 2 in a bag.

-Is that phone call a telemarketer not worth your time or an emergency from a loved one?
-Apple Watch makes mundane notifications easy to dismiss while keeping you in the loop on life's most important alerts.
+Is that phone call from a telemarketer not worth your time or an emergency from a loved one?
+Apple Watch makes mundane notifications easy to dismiss while keeping you in the loop with important alerts.